TherionRO/YouTubeiVanced/README.md

 # How to use iVanced

-Note : iVanced for YouTube is a fork of uYou/uYouPlus based on the latest version of youtube,a rolling release and likely more unstable.
+Note : iVanced for YouTube is a fork of uYou/uYouPlus based on the latest version of youtube,a rolling release with extended life support and likely more unstable.

 ### How to download iVanced for YouTube